India blocks foreign funding for Mother Teresa's charity - ExBulletin

 India blocks foreign funding for Mother Teresa’s charity

-NEW DELHI – The Government of India has blocked Mother Teresa’s charity from receiving foreign funding, saying the Catholic organization did not meet the requirements under domestic law, giving a blow to one of the most prominent groups running shelters for her the poor.

-The Interior Ministry said in a statement Monday that the Charity Missionaries’ application to renew a license that allows it to receive funding from abroad was rejected at Christmas.
+Late Monday, the Indian government confirmed that on December 25 she formally refused to renew a permit called the Foreign Contribution Adjustment Act (FCRA), which allows Charity Missionaries to fund their operations in India with foreign money.

-The ministry said it encountered unfavorable data while reviewing the charity renewal application.
+The government said it noticed some “negative inputs” while reviewing the charity’s application for renovation.
 He did not elaborate.

-Her troubles come after a string of attacks on Christians in some parts of India by right-wing Hindu groups who accuse pastors and churches of forced conversions.
-The attacks have been particularly prominent in the southern state of Karnataka, which has seen about 40 cases of threats or violence against Christians this year, according to a report by the Evangelical Association of India.

-Earlier Monday, West Bengal’s prime minister, Mamata Banerjee, sparked outrage when she posted on Twitter that the government had frozen the charity’s bank accounts.
-But the government quickly clarified that it had not frozen any accounts.

-The charity runs hundreds of shelters that care for some of the world’s most needy people, whom Mother Teresa described as the poorest of the poor.

-India is home to the second largest Catholic population in Asia after the Philippines, but approximately 18 million Catholics represent a small minority in the predominantly Hindu nation of nearly 1.4 billion.
-Critics say religious tensions have risen under the Hindu nationalist government of Prime Minister Narendra Modi, with more frequent attacks against minorities.
+It is unclear how the refusal will affect future operations for dozens of institutions run by Charity Missionaries in India.
+The group did not immediately respond to NPR’s request for comment.

+The New Delhi move comes amid a wave of attacks on Christians in Hindu-majority India.
+On Christmas Eve, Hindu extremists burnt figures of Santa Claus in Agra, a city in northern India which is home to the iconic Taj Mahal, India’s most visited monument.
+Somewhere else, Hindu extremists disrupted church services and Nativity performances and vandalized statues of Jesus.

+The Hindu nationalist government of Prime Minister Narendra Modi has accused Missionaries of Charity and other Christian groups of trying to force Hindus to convert.
+The charity has denied the government’s allegations.

+Earlier this month, police in the western state of Gujarat filed a legal case against a homeless shelter for girls run by the Charity Missionaries.
+They accused the group of forcing Hindu girls to marry into Christian families.

-Mother Teresa received the Nobel Peace Prize for her work in 1979 and Pope Francis proclaimed her a saint in 2017, two decades after her death.
+An Albanian citizen born in 1910 in what is now Northern Macedonia, Mother Teresa was awarded the Nobel Peace Prize for her work in 1979.
+Pope Francis elevated her to a Catholic shrine in 2016.

 Sources